apollographql/subgraph-template-javascript-apollo-server-boilerplate/README.md

 ## Next Steps

 - Setup project with `npm install`
-- Download [Rover] and start it using the command printed out from `cargo run` to start a local version of Apollo Explorer.
+- Download [Rover] and start it using the command printed out from `npm start` to start a local version of Apollo Explorer.
 - Replace "name" in `package.json` with the name of your subgraph.
 - Start filling in your own schema in `schema.graphql`.
 - Start filling in your own types and resolvers in `src/resolvers`.